edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 We are now living on the North side of Cork city again.

 People tell me that where I live is dangerous.
-I think they say things like that because of the social housing.
+I think they say things like that because there is social housing.
-In my experience: they're wrong.
+The place is perfectly fine and I don't know what they're talking about.

 It's probably the place I've lived with the strongest feeling of community.
 People really look out for each other.